FabioDefilippo/fdsecurity/Yara-Rules-Compiled/README.md

 # Do you want to scan every files, folder and PID in your Windows OS with a scanner who you could control and improve?

-Well, I have compiled yara rules for this reason and I will write ho to use yara cli to scan!
+Well, I have compiled yara rules for this reason and I will write how to use yara cli to scan!

 # WARNING: